The following patent was granted by

 applicant.

-If during a visa application, the applicant needs to
+If during a visa application, the

-communicate this requirement.
-The paperwork could be
+Kiosk 1 would communicate this requirement.
+The paperwork

-submitted in a number of ways, for example:
+could be submitted in a number of ways, for example:

-(a) The Kiosk 1 could have a facility for the
+(a) The Kiosk 1 could have a facility for the applicant to

-which is appropriately labeled/tagged for tracking purposes.
+appropriately labeled/tagged for tracking purposes.

-(b) Alternatively, a consulate staff member is called
+(b) Alternatively, a consulate staff member is

-The applicant's record in memory 4 is accordingly
+The applicant's record in memory

-information, the visitor's temporary data record stored in
+temporary data record stored in the Kiosk's memory 4, is

-the Kiosk's memory 4, is sent to the Central Database 2, via
+sent to the Central Database 2, via a secure network 10.
+In

-a secure network 10.
-In FIG. 2, this step in the process is
+FIG. 2, this step in the process is identified as "Log Visit

-identified as "Log Visit in Central Database", block 101.
+in Central Database", block 101.

 Depending upon the speed that the system can process